-- As required by Dodd-Frank Section 165(i)(2), all BHCs with less than \$50 billion, but more than \$10 billion, in assets, and all banks with at least \$10 billion in assets, must conduct a Subpart B annual company-run capital stress test, and any such BHC that is publicly owned must meet the Subpart C risk committee and chief risk officer requirements. - As the basic Dodd-Frank Section 165 EPS requirement, all BHCs with \$50 billion or more in assets must comply with the Regulation YY requirements in Subparts D (covering capital stress tests, risk management and risk committees, liquidity risk management, and liquidity stress testing and buffers), E (covering annual FRB capital stress test analysis), and F (covering semiannual company-run capital stress tests). - In addition to these basic EPS, all AA BHCs with at least \$250 billion in assets must comply with the Subpart H single counterparty credit limit (SCCL). - In addition to all the EPS applicable to BHCS with at least \$250 billion in assets, a U.S. GSIB is subject to minimum long-term debt and total loss absorbing capital (TLAC)
+- 1. As required by Dodd-Frank Section 165(i)(2), all BHCs with less than \$50 billion, but more than \$10 billion, in assets, and all banks with at least \$10 billion in assets, must conduct a Subpart B annual company-run capital stress test, and any such BHC that is publicly owned must meet the Subpart C risk committee and chief risk officer requirements. - 2.
+As the basic Dodd-Frank Section 165 EPS requirement, all BHCs with \$50 billion or more in assets must comply with the Regulation YY requirements in Subparts D (covering capital stress tests, risk management and risk committees, liquidity risk management, and liquidity stress testing and buffers), E (covering annual FRB capital stress test analysis), and F (covering semiannual company-run capital stress tests). - 3.
+In addition to these basic EPS, all AA BHCs with at least \$250 billion in assets must comply with the Subpart H single counterparty credit limit ("SCCL").10 - 4.
+In addition to all the EPS applicable to BHCS with at least \$250 billion in assets, a U.S. GSIB is subject to minimum long-term debt and total loss absorbing capital ("TLAC") requirements, and other restrictions, under Subpart G, a more restrictive SCCL (with stricter